-In 2017, representatives from these institutions joined business groups, NSW Government departments and Liverpool City Council to commission PwC to produce Reimagining... the Liverpool Health, Education, Research and Innovation Precinct.
-The document sets out an ambitious vision for a collaborative and innovative sector taking advantage of the latest technology to drive progress and produce better health and educational outcomes for the whole of South West Sydney.
+In 2017, representatives from these institutions joined the South West Sydney Primary Health Network, NSW Government departments and Liverpool City Council to commission PwC to produce Reimagining... the Liverpool Health, Education, Research and Innovation Precinct.
+The document sets out an ambitious vision for a collaborative and innovative precinct that will:

 - Build on the key strengths in health, research and education